Get your project estimate

 What is a Transom Window?

-• Operable - Can be opened and closed for ventilation and light control
+• Operable – Able to be opened and closed for air flow and light control

 Brief History and Evolution